 The philosophy of the Kiamichi Tech Emergency Medical Services (EMS) Program is to provide the highest quality of education to our students.
-We believe in providing this education by utilizing competent instructors, providing realistic training through skills and experience through our clinical partners who share the same high standards.
-The purpose of those who teach our classes is to give students the experience necessary to enable them to not only function adequately as a health care professional in any emergency situation, but also to understand the process behind the condition.
-We believe that the safety of the general public depends on the competence of all health care providers.
+We believe in providing this education by utilizing competent instructors, providing realistic training through skills, and experience through our clinical partners who share the same high standards.
+The purpose of those who teach our classes is to give students the experience necessary to enable them to not only function adequately as a healthcare professional in any emergency situation but also to understand the process behind the condition.
+We believe that the safety of the general public depends on the competence of all healthcare providers.
 We believe that every individual is a unique creation and that it is our privilege and responsibility to assist students to attain the fullest growth and development as a person, and as a contributing, self-directing, responsible member of the profession and society as a whole.

-Our program emphasizes hands on training to reinforce didactic education and the human factor through the affective domain.
+Our program emphasizes hands-on training to reinforce didactic education and the human factor through the affective domain.
 We believe and teach that all patients are to be treated with respect and dignity.
-It is the integral belief of this program that we will aide students to learn skills, acquire the experience, and develop their ability as an EMS provider who can meet any challenge.
+It is the integral belief of this program that we will aid students to learn skills, acquire the experience, and develop their ability as an EMS provider who can meet any challenge.

-EMS services provide immediate intervention in the time of emergency that may make a difference between life and death.
+EMS services provide immediate intervention in times of emergency that may make a difference between life and death.
 This requires the ability to view the patient as a complete person with physical, psychosocial, and spiritual needs.
-We endeavor to provide training by employing state of the art simulators, life-like mock patient care scenarios with realistic injury simulations, and by providing practical exercises led by instructors with extensive real-world experience and a passion for teaching others.
+We endeavor to provide training by employing state-of-the-art simulators, life-like mock patient care scenarios with realistic injury simulations, and by providing practical exercises led by instructors with extensive real-world experience and a passion for teaching others.
 The EMS training program provides a guided learning experience to prepare students for success.

-EMS PROGRAM GOAL/ MINIMUM EXPECTATION
+EMS PROGRAM GOAL / MINIMUM EXPECTATION

-Our goal is to prepare entry-level EMTs and Paramedics in the cognitive (knowledge), psychomotor (skills) and affective (behavior) educational domains, and to meet or exceed the entry level requirements of the State of Oklahoma EMS Division and the National Registry of EMTs.
+Our goal is to prepare competent entry-level EMTs and Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) educational domains to enter the profession.